 - You may choose to replace the missing teeth with a “fixed bridge.”
 This is a restoration that is supported by the teeth adjacent to the missing tooth space.
 The replacement tooth (or pontic) spans across the space.
 If the bone is deficient, there will be an unsightly space under the pontic that will trap food and affect your speech.

 - Other replacement alternatives include removable partial or full dentures.
 These often perform better with more supporting bone.

 How can the bone be preserved?

 There are several types of bone grafting materials and techniques—Drs.
-Eisenband and Sutton will discuss the most appropriate one with you.
+Eisenband, Calvo and Bennett will discuss the most appropriate one with you.
 After the tooth is extracted, the socket will be packed with a bone-like material and covered with a small absorbable plug or suture.
 Early on, the grafting material will support the tissue surrounding the socket, and in time will be replaced by new alveolar bone.
 This bone will be an excellent support should you choose later to have dental implant-supported replacement teeth.